Skip to main content

 • Share apps directly with users.

-Connect components together
+Connect interface elements together

 Most component properties are editable.
-You configure them in the IDE with either static values (string, number, boolean, array, and object) or reference other component values using {{ }} embedded expressions, similar to the use of template literals.
+You configure them in the IDE with either static values (string, number, boolean, array, and object) or reference other component values using {{ }} , similar to the use of template literals.

 You reference property values using dot notation.
 For instance, you can select an item from the inventory list to get more details.
 The Image component value is set to {{ itemCollection.selectedItem.image }}, which updates whenever you change the selection.